Listed on the National Register of Historic Places, the Bonneville Hotel was built in 1926-1927 at a cost of $335,000 by the

 dating from 1927, was seen by people of the time as an important element in the architectural character of the city.
 It is an

-excellent example of Spanish Colonial Revival style, a style that is rare in Idaho Falls.
+excellent example of Renaissance Revival style, a style that is rare in Idaho Falls.
 The Salt Lake Tribune printed the

 following in a description of Idaho Falls in January of 1937: “Focus a camera…and you glimpse in the lens a group of structures